leeluolee/stateman/README.md

 ## Quirk Start

-you may need a static server to run the demo. [puer](https://github.com/leeluolee/puer) is simple to get start.
+You may need a static server to run the demo. [puer](https://github.com/leeluolee/puer) is simple to get start.

 just pasting the code to your own `index.html`, then you can find the demo works.